michellelclement/magnetic-eyes/README.md

 Special Thank you to my fantastic mentor ADEGBENGA ADEYE for all the help with this project.

 I would also like to extend my thanks to the Tutors who helped me solve many of my errors and times when I became a bit stuck.
 These include Igor, Johann, Samantha, Hevin, Hayley, Cormac and Roman.

+Additional thankyou’s to the slack members to took the time to test out my site and assist with some issues or errors they spotted.
+These include Clint, Lucyjpjones and Sean Mc.